bcantoni/sitecheck-example/README.md

 This is a simple example project showing how you can use GitHub Actions to regularly check that your websites/projects are up and running as expected.
 I wrote this when I was moving a bunch of my side project domains around and I wanted to make sure I didn't break anything.
 (And to keep an eye on upcoming SSL certificate expirations.)
 This won't be as extensive as a real "uptime" monitoring service, but for side projects this free option is pretty powerful.

+This blog post has a description of the overall project: [How to Build a Free Website Monitor with GitHub Actions](http://www.cantoni.org/2019/12/12/free-website-monitor-github-actions).

 ## How it Works

 ### GitHub Action